 Arizona

-The breast health specialists offer consultations, second opinions and the following services.
-These services are coordinated by dedicated breast care nurse navigators.
+People who visit the Breast Clinic at Mayo's campus in Phoenix receive whole-body care from a team of dedicated professionals.
+Our approach brings together specialists from various fields.
+Our breast health experts offer consultations, second opinions and the following services.
+These services are coordinated by breast care nurse navigators.

-• Genetic breast cancer risk assessment.
+- Genetic breast cancer risk assessment.
 You may undergo a genetic breast cancer risk assessment if you have certain risk factors for breast cancer or have questions about your risk.

-• Breast Health Equity Program.
+- Breast Health Equity Program.
 This program focuses on eliminating racial disparities in breast health.

-• Breast Cancer Clinical Trials Program.
-Through this program, you have access to advanced investigational treatments for breast cancer.
+- Breast Cancer Clinical Trials Program.
+Through this program, you may have access to advanced investigational treatments for breast cancer.

 Florida

-• High Risk Breast Clinic.
-If you are at high risk of breast cancer, specialists at the High Risk Breast Clinic at Mayo Clinic in Jacksonville, Florida, will listen to your concerns and help you weigh your options and develop a plan.
+- High Risk Breast Clinic.
+If you're at high risk of breast cancer, specialists at the High Risk Breast Clinic partner with you, listen to your concerns and help you make informed decisions about your care based on your unique risk assessment.

 Minnesota

-• Breast Cancer Survivorship Clinic.
+- Survivorship Clinic.
 Mayo Clinic offers a range of breast cancer supportive therapy and survivorship services.
-At the Breast Cancer Survivorship Clinic at Mayo Clinic's campus in Rochester, Minnesota, your team helps you shift from illness-oriented treatment to wellness-focused care.
+At the Survivorship Clinic, your team helps you shift from illness-oriented treatment to wellness-focused care.
 A full range of services is available, including evaluating side effects you may experience after cancer treatment, creating a healthy-living plan and providing referrals to experts such as integrative medicine specialists.

-• Skin involvement with breast cancer, such as primary or metastatic breast cancer, or Paget's disease of the breast
+- Skin involvement with breast cancer, such as primary or metastatic breast cancer, or Paget's disease of the breast.

-• Side effects from breast cancer treatment, particularly radiation therapy
+- Side effects from breast cancer treatment, particularly radiation therapy.

-• Rashes or other types of inflammation affecting breast skin
+- Rashes or other types of inflammation affecting breast skin.

 In addition to reviewing the history and performing a clinical exam, evaluation may include a skin biopsy for examination.
 The doctors who staff the Breast Dermatology Clinic include clinical dermatologists, dermatopathologists and a dermatologic surgeon.